-Arthritis is an autoimmune disease that causes a patient's immune system to attack their own joints, resulting in swelling, pain, and stiffness and can be disabling.
+Arthritis is an autoimmune disease that causes a patient's immune system to attack their joints, resulting in swelling, pain, and stiffness, and can be disabling.

 There are up to 100 types of arthritis, according to the Arthritis Foundation of America, and the most common is rheumatoid arthritis (RA).
 It is estimated that 0.3 to 1 percent of the world's population suffers from it.
 Osteoarthritis is caused by mechanical wear and tear on the joints.

-Although air pollution is generally associated with a number of chronic non-communicable conditions such as cardiovascular disease, chronic obstructive pulmonary disease, and lung cancer, previous studies have found the smoke to be a major source of risk for the development of RA.
+Although air pollution is generally associated with several chronic non-communicable conditions such as cardiovascular disease, chronic obstructive pulmonary disease, and lung cancer, previous studies have found smoke to be a major source of risk for the development of RA.

 Thus, a study in New Mexico found a greater likelihood of developing rheumatic diseases and systemic lupus erythematosus among people exposed to volatile particles, reduced sulfur compounds, heavy metals, and household dust.
 Other studies1 show that there is an increased risk of arthritis among populations exposed to mineral dust, insecticides, and textiles.